Esri/military-features-data/data/mil2525d/utilities/military-features-utilities/README.md

 The utility reads the field specifications stored in a CSV file (identified by schema name) and adds those fields to the specified feature class.
 Note, the specified feature class must be empty before this tool is run.

-The details for the fields to be added to the target feature class are derived from data exported from JMSML and stored in CSV files in the [tooldata](./template-gdb-toolbox/tooldata) folder.
+The details for the fields to be added to the target feature class are derived from data exported from JMSML and stored in CSV files from [this](https://github.com/Esri/joint-military-symbology-xml/tree/master/samples/military_feature_schemas) folder.

 The *Create Military Features Geodatabase Template* tool executes the *Add Military Feature Fields* tool in its operation.
-The *Add Military Feature Fields* tool has been provided separately so a user can add the same set of fields to a feature class in an already existing geodatabase (file or SDE) feature class.
+The *Add Military Feature Fields* tool has been provided separately so a user can add the same set of fields to an already existing geodatabase (file or SDE) feature class.

 **Again, use of this tool is optional.
 Running the *Create Military Features Geodatabase Template* tool, described above, runs this tool behind the scenes to create a complete military features geodatabase.
 Only use the *Add Military Feature Fields* tool separately when you want to add military feature fields to an existing empty feature class.**